 Education for a Changing World

 Claren Academy was born when our founders compared the education that their children were receiving to the skills that will actually be needed in the workforce of the future.
 Today's kindergarten students will graduate around 2030, in an increasingly computerized and automated world.
 Using an individualized approach to learning, Claren Academy teaches a uniquely enriched version of the B.C. curriculum to provide strong fundamentals, while also exposing students to forward-looking areas of study such as computer programming, game development, virtual reality, robotics, music & video production, and more.

 For the 2018/2019 school year, Claren Academy will accommodate children from kindergarten to grade three.
 One additional grade will be added each subsequent year.

 At Claren Academy, our superior student to teacher ratio (15 to 1, or better) permits us to take an individualized approach to teaching.
 Using methods like inquiry and project based learning, students are able to pursue their interests, and become truly invested in their own progress.
 In key cumulative subjects such as math and reading, our students proceed at their own pace, advancing to the next lesson only when mastery of previous lessons has been demonstrated.
 In this way we ensure that students do not have gaps in foundational knowledge (e.g. difficulty with fractions) that could cause them to struggle with more complex lessons in the future (e.g. algebra).

-This system has the additional benefit of allowing students to proceed more rapidly in subjects where they are able, while receiving assistance in subjects that do not come to them quite so naturally.
-Continual evaluation also permits parents and teachers to keep a close eye on every students' progress, ensuring that potential problems are identified and dealt with early, and that daily successes and achievements are celebrated!
+This system has the additional benefit of allowing students to proceed more rapidly in subjects where they are able, while receiving assistance in subjects that do not come to them quite so easily.
+Continual evaluation also permits parents and teachers to keep a close eye on every student's progress, ensuring that potential problems are identified and dealt with early, and that daily successes and achievements are celebrated!